Who we are and what we do

 The Midlands Parks Forum is a Charitable Incorporated Organisation.
 We have recruited our founding trustee board, who bring a wide range of knowledge and skills to the charity to meet our strategic goals.

-During 2020 we will seek additional trustees to meet the skills needs of the charity.
+During 2021 we have recruited three additional trustees who will contribute to the skills and needs of the charity.

 Day to day management of the charity is undertaken by our Partnership Manager.

-Our National Lottery Resilient Heritage project runs until March 2021 and will focus on a range of key outcomes for green spaces:
+Our National Lottery Resilient Heritage project ran until June 2021 and focused on a range of key outcomes for green spaces: